 Athletes without a chest patch may be prevented from competing as they are in breach of the LAVic Competitive Members' membership requirements (section 1.8).

 No patch - no points

 All athletes must wear their Jetstar registration patch to the weekly Brighton Centre competitions.

-If an athlete competes without the Jetstar patch then their results will not be captured and they will not receive any points towards their end of season results.
+If an athlete competes without the Jetstar patch then their results may not be captured and they may not receive any points towards their end of season results.